EMMANUEL SPEAKS, POET

 ... a world where kids are given the chance to truly understand themselves?
 Imagine a world where 'Man Up!' means nothing but 'Be Human, Be Yourself' does?

-We're starting this all off with this book - Being ManKind - we have 70 available to gift to a school or youth organisation in Scotland as part of our mission to 'Save The Male'
+We're starting this all off with this book - Being ManKind - we have 60 available to give free to a school or youth organisation in Scotland as part of our mission to 'Save The Male'

 Through diverse stories from positive role models, we want to inspire young boys and men to grow into kind and confident humans, who break gender stereotypes and strive for equality.
 Get your copy of Being ManKind Volume 1 today and help us spread the word.